A Kyrgyzstan Mountain Biking Tour

 How is this different to other MTB expeditions I’ve seen?

 We have been living, breathing, reading, researching and travelling the Silk Road for the past five years.
 We have researched the route in detail – climbs, descents, gradients etc. You’ll be able to sit back and relax (well, not exactly relax on the ascents…) in the full knowledge that we’ve got the logistics covered.
-You’ll also be led by an extremely experienced UK guide, a man who knows these mountains well.
+You’ll also be led by an extremely experienced local or UK guide, in either case it will be a man who knows these mountains well.

 What will the weather be like?